Article - 4 minute read

 Traditional diagnostic approaches miss the window when intervention matters most.
 Dogs lose filtering ability gradually, and their bodies compensate remarkably well until function drops below a critical threshold.
 SDMA testing identifies this decline much earlier, giving time to implement strategies that slow progression and preserve quality of life.

 CompanAIn’s AI-powered health analysis platform helps track SDMA results alongside other health data, identifying patterns that indicate kidney function changes.
 By organizing lab results, veterinary records, and health notes into a comprehensive timeline, CompanAIn makes it easier to spot trends that warrant attention—turning reactive care into proactive health management.
+Serum concentrations of SDMA and other biomarkers are tracked, and mild elevations can sometimes be seen in healthy animals due to biological variation.
 For a detailed guide on interpreting SDMA test results and monitoring your dog’s kidney health, explore our comprehensive SDMA testing guide for canine kidney monitoring.

 Understanding SDMA: What It Is and Why It Matters